GJena/CIS-700-7_TwitterChatbot/README.md

 Bot: "not the same thing ."

-- train loss
+- train loss: Used cross entropy loss function.
-- test loss

 - Our own metric
 Since it is not task based, it is harder to evaluate, we cannot just use task completion metrics.
 A combination of metrics may be best to evaluate the general purpose bot.
 Some candidate metrics could be: